vintasoftware/celery-tasks-checklist/checklist.md

 -- Ship with an example project

--- Separate Django abstractions into common used filenames
+-- Separate Django abstractions into commonly used filenames
 * https://gist.github.com/fjsj/65ecfec09cfd2a684d53294d01677b9b

 -- Follow the pattern resource_action in URLs names, like password_reset or product_detail